shubhamagrawal6629/AlternateBitProtocolSimulator/README.md

 There are some third party libraries that needs to be installed to run the simulator and steps to install those libraries are given in [document](https://github.com/shubhamagrawal6629/AlternateBitProtocolSimulator/tree/master/doc) folder.

+**1. To download the submodule files to use those libraries perform the following steps**
+1. Clone the github repository using terminal or cmd using following command
+>               git clone <link to repository>
+2. If the repository is not the one that contains the submodules then make a pull request to that repository using
+>               git pull origin [repository-name]
+3. Once in the repository with submodules type in
+>               git submodule update --init --recursive

-1.Update include paths in all the makefiles in this folder and subfolders.
-You need to update the following lines:
+**2. Update include paths in all the makefiles in this folder and subfolders.
+You need to update the following lines:**

-1. INCLUDECADMIUM=-I lib/cadmium-master/include
+1. INCLUDECADMIUM=-I lib/cadmium/include
 2. Update the relative path to cadmium/include from the folder where the makefile is.
 You need to take into account where you copied the folder during the installation process
->               Example: INCLUDECADMIUM=-I lib/cadmium-master/include
+>               Example: INCLUDECADMIUM=-I lib/cadmium/include

-2.Run the unit tests
+**3. Run the unit tests**

-2.1.
+3.1.
 Run subnet test

 1. Open the terminal.
 2. To compile the test, type in the terminal: